PolitzerAharon/PolitzerAharon/README.md

-# Hi, I'm Villim Prpić 👋
+# Hi, I'm Villim 👋

 I am an Applied and Computational Mathematics student at KTH Royal Institute of Technology, passionate about AI, data science, and business development.
 </br>